 Mid-term elections shall be held in August or early September each year.

-In case no UG Girl Senator (respectively PG Girl Senator) is elected, the elections of the UG Girl Representative (respectively PG Girl Representative) as per Article 2.03 (c) shall be conducted by the same Election Council.
+In case no UG Girl Senator (respectively PG Girl Senator) is elected, the elections of the UG Girl Representative (respectively PG Girl Representative) as per Article 2.03 (c) shall be conducted by the same Election Commission.
 Further, if any UG Girl Senator (respectively PG Girl Senator) gets elected during the Mid-Term election, the incumbent UG Girl Representative (respectively PG Girl Representative) shall stand unseated from office.

 Notwithstanding any other article in the constitution, the eligibility criteria for each of the above posts shall be as stated in the Appendix VI to the Constitution.